openvinotoolkit/open_model_zoo/models/public/efficientnet-b0-pytorch/efficientnet-b0-pytorch.md

 ## Use Case and High-Level Description

-The `efficientnet-b0-pytorch` model is one of the [EfficientNet](https://arxiv.org/abs/1905.11946) group of models designed to perform image classification.
+The `efficientnet-b0-pytorch` model is one of the [EfficientNet](https://arxiv.org/abs/1905.11946) models designed to perform image classification.
 This model was pretrained in PyTorch\*.
-All the EfficientNet models have been pretrained on the ImageNet image database.
-For details about this family of models, check out the [repository](https://github.com/rwightman/gen-efficientnet-pytorch).
+All the EfficientNet models have been pretrained on the ImageNet\* image database.
+For details about this family of models, check out the [TensorFlow EfficientNet repository](https://github.com/rwightman/gen-efficientnet-pytorch).

+### Input

-The model input is a blob that consists of a single image 3x224x224 in RGB order.
-The RGB mean values need to be subtracted as follows: [123.675,116.28,103.53] before passing the image blob into the network.
-In addition, values must be divided by [58.395,57.12,57.375].
+The model input is a blob that consists of a single image with the [3x224x224] shape in the RGB order.
+Before passing the image blob to the network, do the following:
+1. Subtract the RGB mean values as follows: [123.675,116.28,103.53]
+2. Divide the RGB mean values by  [58.395,57.12,57.375]

+### Output

-The model output for `efficientnet-b0-pytorch` is the typical object classifier output for the 1000 different classifications matching those in the ImageNet database.
+The model output for `efficientnet-b0-pytorch` is the typical object classifier output for 1000 different classifications matching those in the ImageNet database.

 ## Example